cnzvan/Exploring-Robust-Face-Voice-Matching-in-Multilingual-Environments/README.md

 ```
 ## Score Polarization Strategy

-For the obtained L2 scores, refer to the following for Score Polarization:
+For the obtained L2 scores, refer to the following for score polarization:

 ```python
 python score_polarization.py path/to/face_images path/to/audio_files score_folder1 score_folder2